STORY TIME! The WORST Liars I Ever Arrested...(Dumbest Criminals EVER 😂)

 All right, guys.

-Now, I fast forward to 2018, right?
+Now, I fast forward 2018, right?

 I'm now here in Miami.

-Things are different here in Miami, okay?
+Things are different here in Miami.

 In Miami, right?

-You don't have border patrol like that, all right?
+You don't have Border Patrol like that.

-Border patrol exists here, but they're not to the same degree on the southwest border.
+Border Patrol exists here, but they're not to the same degree on the Southwest border.

 So who do you got?